Achievements of Interlinking of Rivers (ILR) Programme

 - Considering practical difficulties for surveys and investigation in the area, now NWDA has carried out alternate alignment studies avoiding various reserved forests with about 80 m lift.

-- The Feasibility Report of the Manas-Sankosh-Teesta-Ganga link for Alternate alignment is under final stage of preparation.
+- The draft Feasibility Report of the Manas-Sankosh-Teesta-Ganga link for Alternate alignment has been prepared and is presently under finalization.

 India Water Week – 2015